malariagen/Sadat-GSoC/README.md

 )
 ```

-`--batch-size` sets the number of matrix rows processed at once and defaults to 64. `predict` writes
+`predict` reads 64 count-matrix rows at a time by default, although another batch size can be set
+with `--batch-size`.
+For each row, the output TSV records `row_index`, `run_accession`,
-`row_index`, `run_accession`, `predicted_label`, and one probability for each label to the output
+`predicted_label`, and the probability assigned to each of the five labels.
+These five probabilities
-TSV.
-The five probabilities in each row sum to one even when a sample belongs to another taxon,
+sum to one.
+A sample from another taxon still receives probabilities for the five classifier labels,
 because the classifier has no rejection class.

 ## Classify an in-memory count array

-If the k-mer counts are already in memory, pass them to `predict_kmer_counts` as a two-dimensional
+If you already have the k-mer counts in a NumPy array, pass the array to `predict_kmer_counts`.
+The
-`uint32` array.
-Each row represents one sample, and the columns must follow the vocabulary in the
+array must be two-dimensional and have dtype `uint32`, with one sample in each row and the columns
-classifier's `kmers.txt`:
+in the order given by the classifier's `kmers.txt`:

 ```python
 from fastq_classifier import predict_kmer_counts